CBien/cbien-cordova/README.md

 # CBienKit for Cordova

-This is a plugin that allows your Cordova app to use CBienKit for iOS.
+This is a plugin that allows your Cordova app to use CBienKit for iOS and Android.

 ## Requirements

-CBienKit for iOS supports iOS 8.x and above.
+CBienKit supports iOS 8.x and above and Android 4.0.3 (API15) and above.

 ## Installation

 To install the plugin in your Cordova app, run the following:

-    npm install xcode
+    npm install xcode //iOS only
     cordova plugin add cordova-plugin-cbienkit
-    cordova plugin add cordova-plugin-add-swift-support --save
+    cordova plugin add cordova-plugin-add-swift-support --save //iOS only

 ## Configuring